AmarPan/simon-game/README.md

 ## ⏭️ Upcoming Features

-- [:x:] Add different sounds for each color click
+- [:x:] Corresponding sounds for each color

 - [:x:] Add a "Delete Last Selection" button